Quantitative Methods for HIV Researchers: Summer Internships

 The program offers full-time summer internships for graduate students in the quantitative sciences to conduct research in leading HIV/AIDS laboratories, co-mentored by both an HIV/AIDS researcher and quantitative science faculty.
 These internships immerse graduate students in the quantitative sciences necessary for research currently underway in leading HIV/AIDS laboratories.
 HIV/AIDS focused PIs submit their proposals in the fall and student applicants are screened and matched with appropriate projects in Clinical, Translational, or Socio-behavioral Science.
 The 12 week Summer Internship program has been extremely successful, for example the 2020 internship final survey showed that 8 of 9 interns rated the program experience as excellent, and 6/9 interns responded that were highly likely to pursue a career in HIV in the future.

-Duke Quantitative Summer Internships in HIV/AIDS are paid internships during Summer 2023 to conduct research in HIV/AIDS for graduate students in quantitative disciplines.
+Duke Quantitative Summer Internships in HIV/AIDS are paid internships during Summer 2024 to conduct research in HIV/AIDS for graduate students in quantitative disciplines.
 Areas of research may include data analysis, visualization, machine learning, computer simulation, mathematical modeling, or device engineering.
 Interns are jointly mentored by an HIV research scientist and a quantitative faculty member (who could be your current research advisor if appropriate).
 Interns will gain valuable hands-on experience in a collaborative setting, increased knowledge in HIV/AIDS research, and will strengthen oral and written communication skills.
-Interns will also have the opportunity to present their work at national and international HIV/AIDS conferences.
+Interns will also have the opportunity to present their work at local, national, or international HIV/AIDS conferences.

 Internship Details (program website link)